etown285/TeamProfileGenerator-/README.md

 ### Project Overview

-* Uses Node.js and Inquirer
+* Uses Node.js and Inquirer.
+* Application is split into 3 roles Manager, Engineer, and Intern.
-* Allows user to input team members and there select role and converts into HTML and CSS.
+* Allows user to input team members and there select role and converts into HTML and CSS in command line.
-*
+* After data input a webpage displays the inputed data.
+* Links are clickable and allows the user to contact the team member and view their github profile.

 ## Usage